Start running payroll and benefits with Gusto

 You can typically fulfill these requirements with a 401(k), Roth IRA, or other type of retirement plan—and many states are developing public options that will fulfill your legal requirements.

-Here are the states that, as of this article’s printing, require you to offer some kind of retirement plan.
+Here are the states that require you to offer your employees a retirement plan.

 What types of 401(k) plans can I offer my employees?